abdulrahmanazab/sdag/README.md

-# SLURM DAG Manager 'sdag'
+# SLURM DAG Workflow Manager
 Direct Acyclic Graph (DAG) Manager for [SLURM](http://slurm.schedmd.com/) queueing system

 This is workflow manager for SLURM for submitting DAG based workflows.
 It is a similar but a very simple implementation to [HTCondor DAGMan](http://research.cs.wisc.edu/htcondor/manual/v7.8/2_10DAGMan_Applications.html).